 Corinne Gasper’s 22-year-old daughter, Jennifer Hrobuchaka, was killed by a drugged driver in July 2012.
 “She was driving into work when she was hit by a man high on marijuana, racing through an intersection at 82 miles per hour into her passenger side,” Gasper said.

 In Washington State, 18.6% of all DUI cases in the state tested for drugs were positive for THC; from January through April, 2015, 33% were positive for THC.
-The number of fatally injured drivers positive for marijuana in the state more than doubled following marijuana legalisation, reaching 17% in 2014.

 A report by the state of Colorado found that in 2016, about 72% of some 4,000 drivers charged with driving under the influence tested positive for marijuana.
 The report, by the Division of Criminal Justice, also revealed that half of the drivers who tested positive were over the legal limit of THC in their blood.
 53% admitted they smoked marijuana within two hours of getting behind the wheel.
 65% of Coloradan drivers testing positive for marijuana in 2017 combined marijuana with alcohol and/or other illicit drugs (National Highway Traffic Safety Administration, 2006-2011; Colorado Department of Transportation, 2012-2017).

 As a result of this increased risk for drivers, the Colorado Department of Transportation has released numerous public service announcements on marijuana-impaired driving: